 Cell: (979) 777-2750

 Dr. Reed has a fantastic wife, Lynn.
 Both Dr. Reed and his wife Lynn were born and raised in small towns in south Louisiana.
 Lynn is from Palmetto, LA.
 Dr. Reed was raised on the banks of the Atchafalaya River in Krotz Springs, LA.
-Dave and Lynn have a great family, including a batch of older grandkids and younger grandkids.
+Dave and Lynn have a great family, including a batch of grandkids.
+On January 18, 2020 my Grandson Ryan's wife Kayley brought Bryce David Roderick into this world as my first Great Grandson!
 They have two great kids Lori and David.
 Lori is the oldest, is the most wonderful daughter a dad could have, and is married to Brett Roderick (Brett's alright too).
 Lori and Brett have blessed Grandpa Dave and Nana Lynn with three fantastic grandchildren, Ryan David (he goes by Ryan), Katie, and Jackson.
 Dr. Reed loves his daughter's philosophy that it is the grandparent's job to spoil the grand kids, of which Grandpa and Nana are doing a masterful job.
 Loy David (he goes by David) is Dr. Reed's best buddy, and he is married to a fantastic daughter-in-law Della.
 David and Della have a son David Cole (he goes by David) and triplets Andrew, Emily and Alyssa.
-Have you notice a little trend in the naming of males in the family - the first born male always has the David in their name (but no Juniors), and most go by David.
+Have you notice a little trend in the naming of males in the family - the first born male always has the David in their name (but no Juniors).
 This goes back to my Grandfather and Father.
 In addition, almost off of my Dad's siblings and their siblings named at least one male David.
 At a family reunion, when one calls out "David come give me a hand", then a dozen males head that way.
 For fun, Dr. Reed likes outdoors, hunting, fishing , working in the shop, playing with his grand kids, and in the spring Aggie baseball.
 Dr. Reed also likes to cook cajun and camp food, and if you like you can see some of Dave's Cajun and Camp Cooking Recipes.